WHAT WE DO

 Tuesday Evening Bee

-If you like to enjoy the camaraderie of quilting with other quilters, join us for our Tuesday Evening Bee.
+If you like the camaraderie of quilting with other quilters, join us for our Tuesday Evening Bee.
 This is an open bee, open each month to anyone who would like to attend.
-It was started as a way to share the wealth of knowledge of so many of the gifted quilters in our community.
-When it comes to quilting, we all have special skills and talents to be shared and some of us are stronger in some areas than in others.
 If you are new to quilting, this is a great opportunity to ask questions and get the input of more experienced quilters.
-If you are a more experienced quilter and have discovered something great that you would like to share, we would love to hear about it.
-If you want to just sit and talk or bring something to work on, whether handwork or machine work, there is room for both.
-The group meets on the third Tuesday of the month.
-We are meeting by Zoom, so contact Barbara if you plan to attend.
-For information contact the Quilting Bee Coordinator.
+Stuck on a project and need some advice?
+We’ve got plenty.
+Discovered something great that you would like to share?
+We would love to hear about it.
+We have our yearly PhD Challenge to motivate you to work on some of those “Projects Half Done,” but participation is optional.
+If you want to just sit and talk or bring something to work on, come on!
+The group meets on the third Tuesday of the month at the Mansell House in Alpharetta.
+For more information, contact the Quilting Bee Coordinator.

 Sip N' Sew